kestra-io/docs/content/docs/05.enterprise/worker-isolation.md

 ```

 ### `kestra.ee.java-security.forbidden-paths`
 This is a list of paths on the file system that the Kestra Worker will be forbidden to read or write to.
-This can be useful to protect Kestra configuration files for example.
+This can be useful to protect Kestra configuration files, for example.

 ### `kestra.ee.java-security.authorized-class-prefix`
 This is a list of classes that can create threads.
 Here you can set a list of prefixes (namespace) classes that will be allowed.
 All others will be refused.

-For example, [GCP plugins](/plugins/plugin-gcp/index.md) will need to create a thread in order to reach the GCP api.
+For example, [GCP plugins](/plugins/plugin-gcp/index.md) will need to create a thread in order to reach the GCP API.
 Since this whole plugin is deemed safe, you can whitelist it.

 ### `kestra.ee.java-security.forbidden-class-prefix`
 ```yaml